Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 Indeed, the brand is a favorite among high-profile celebrities like Kylie Jenner and Kim Kardashian and uses its powerful social media presence to spark fashion trends (its $1,290 T-shirt shirt — a shirt, sewed onto another shirt — became a viral meme).
 And this year, the brand is on track to make more than $1.1 billion in sales.

-Wojciechowski, who has worked on developing corporate partnerships for U.N. agencies, says that the World Food Programme's strategy has potential.
+Wojciechowski, who has worked on developing corporate partnerships for U.N. agencies, says the World Food Programme's strategy has potential.
 "In the attention economy, where eyeballs and media coverage are the ultimate currency, working with a brand that influencers already wear has value."

 Indeed, there are benefits when a star wears a WFP logo.
 In December, for example, Christina Aguilera was pictured in The Daily Mail in what was described as "an all-black outfit complete with a Balenciaga World Food Programme baseball cap which supports the World Food Programme."

-When Wonho, the hugely popular South Korean pop star, was photographed wearing the logo hat, K-pop fan accounts on social media re-posted the image, explaining the work of WFP.
+When Wonho, the hugely popular South Korean pop star, was photographed wearing the logo hat, K-pop fan accounts on social media reposted the image, explaining the work of WFP.

 #WONHO #원호 is supporting the @BALENCIAGA project "World Food Programme".— Monbebe INNI (@MonbebeInni) May 5, 2019